Maricode-40/studiotatto-FrontEnd/README.md

 ## Future Improvements

 We are going to modify the list of appointments and clients by adding a Modal Custom or a React Portal.
-We can improve the seeder for appointments by fixing that table structure and finally we will install Cypress to do some testings on the Frontend.
+We can improve the seeder for appointments by fixing that table structure and finally we will install Cypress to run some testings on the Frontend side.

 ## Licence
 This project is under MIT licence.

 ## Webgrafia: